 Thomas Edison and Henry Ford both made their winter homes in Fort Myers, building massive estates for their leisure time.
 Filled with beautiful gardens and sprawling landscapes, the Edison & Ford Winter Estates offers group tours of the grounds, and it’s a perfect venue for team-building exercises and meet-and-greets.
 Visit the Edison & Ford Winter Estates at 2350 McGregor Boulevard, Fort Myers, FL or call 239.334.7419 to book your group tour.

 One of the many things that bring people here is the wide variety and abundance of seashells that make their way onto our shores.
 Go on a guided shelling tour, or have a group scavenger hunt to find different types of shells on the beach.
 Shelling is a must-try activity for any group visiting the area.
-In fact, The Beaches of Fort Myers & Sanibel is the home of National Seashell Day and the renowned shelling expert and blogger, Pam Rambo.
+In fact, The Beaches of Fort Myers & Sanibel is the home of National Seashell Day!

 Over 11 miles of wetland right in Fort Myers, the deceptively named Six Mile Cypress Slough Preserve is a great spot to explore Florida’s wetlands without even getting your feet wet.
 Walk the boardwalks with your group and try to spy as many wetland creatures as you can along the way.
 Six Mile Cypress Slough Preserve is located at 7751 Penzance Boulevard, Fort Myers, Florida.
 Dial 239.533.7556 to book your group tour.